Olical/exemplary/README.md

 ```
 ````

-We use markdown in order to format the code nicely in [cljdoc][].
-We now also have some new tests defined in `thing.doer-test` that will be picked up and executed by our test runner.

 ## Instrumentation

 You can either add `(ex/process-ns!)` to the bottom of the namespaces you wish to instrument or add a call to `(ex/process-all-ns! #"^my-project\.")` somewhere at the root of your system.
 This way you can have one instrumentation call that will find all of the examples for you automatically.

-You'll need to make sure this is re-executed when you make changes if you want the examples to be updated in your current REPL.
-Running it once should be enough for your test suite or cljdoc output though.
+You will need to make sure this is re-executed when you make changes if you want the examples to be updated in your running REPL.
+Executing it once should be enough for your test suite or [cljdoc][] output.

 ## Kaocha

-You may need to tweak your kaocha configuration so it will run tests in namespaces that don't end with `-test`, make sure it's set to `".*"`.
+You may need to tweak your [kaocha][] configuration so it will run tests in namespaces that don't end with `-test`, make sure it's set to `".*"`.

 ```clojure
 {:kaocha/tests